Heidi W. Durrow: Career

-The Girl Who Fell From the Sky (2010)
+The Girl Who Fell from the Sky

-The Girl Who Fell From the Sky was published February 16, 2010 by Algonquin Books.
+The Girl Who Fell from the Sky was published February 16, 2010 by Algonquin Books.

 The book won the PEN/Bellwether Prize for Socially Engaged Fiction (2008) and was nominated for the Goodreads Choice Award for Debut Author (2010) and Carnegie Medal (2011).

-In 2022, The Girl Who Fell From the Sky was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
-374, “Sensitive Materials In Schools."
-Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
-Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria:
+In 2022, The Girl Who Fell from the Sky was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
+374, "Sensitive Materials In Schools."
+Forty-two percent of removed books "feature LBGTQ+ characters and or themes."